Borrowing Money From Family: 3 Steps to Get It Right

 I’ve been lucky that the loan has never caused problems among us, but I still think that borrowing money from family should be a last resort.

 If you do accept a loan, you should make paying it back a top priority when things turn around for you financially.
 Before you decide to borrow money from or lend money to family, make sure you take these three things into consideration:

-If you’re the borrower, make sure you have a good reason for accepting money from family.
+If you’re borrowing money from family, make sure you have a good reason for accepting the money.
 You should consider all of your other options first before hitting up your family for money.
 Don’t play on the guilt or desire of a family member to help you out of a bad financial situation.
 Show them that you’re going to use the money wisely and that you have a desire to pay them back in a timely manner.
 This can help avoid letting money upset your relationship.

 Depending on the size of the loan, you may be subject to tax implications from the IRS.
 For a small loans, the IRS doesn’t need to know all the details, like how often you borrow money from family, how much interest you’re charged, or if you ever even pay the money back.
 But if you borrow a large amount from family, it’s important that they charge you interest.